Arithmeticity of the Kontsevich--Zorich monodromies of certain families of square-tiled surfaces II: Genus four stairs

 and $\Delta_{3,2}=\delta_{3,2}^2=\Delta_{3,1}\cdot \text{Disc}(Q)$.

 By applying Siegel's theorem again, we see that the expressions $\delta_{3,1}$ and $\delta_{3,2}$ are not rational numbers for all but finitely many $m\in\mathbb{N}$ with $m\equiv 1$ modulo $13$.
-In particular, the Galois-group $\text{Gal}(P)$ of $P(X)$ is not contained in the subgroups $H_{3,1}$ or $H_{3,2}$ of the hyperoctahedral group $G_3$ by the fundamental theorem of Galois theory and Lemma \ref{Lem:MaxSubDiscr}.
+In particular, the Galois group $\text{Gal}(P)$ of $P(X)$ is not contained in the subgroups $H_{3,1}$ or $H_{3,2}$ of the hyperoctahedral group $G_3$ by the fundamental theorem of Galois theory and Lemma \ref{Lem:MaxSubDiscr}.